The Road to Social Entrepreneurship

 From thesis to social entrepreneurship

 As part of my thesis, I began to create a Minimum Viable Product aimed at getting the nation talking about death.
-The concept is a simple one: in essence, we aim to get people together to have a conversation about death, focusing on memories, healthcare, legacy, and finally the celebration of life.
+The concept is a simple one: in essence, we aim to get people together to have a conversation about death, focusing on memories, healthcare, legacy, and finally, the celebration of life.

-The research I completed established that no one thinks that they are old, so the MyGoodbyes approach is about getting people together on an equal footing (no sitting Grandma down to have that ‘difficult chat’).
+The research I completed established that no one thinks they are old, so the MyGoodbyes approach is about getting people together on an equal footing (no sitting Grandma down to have that ‘difficult chat’).
 MyGoodbyes supports the discussion by offering videos, readable, and guidance on getting the most out of the sessions.